kalmarek/GroupsCore.jl/docs/src/group_elements.md

 inv(::GroupElement)
 :(*)(::GEl, ::GEl) where {GEl <: GroupElement}
 ```
+!!! note
+    If finiteness of a group can be decided based on its type there is no need
+    to extend `isfiniteorder`.

 ## Implemented methods

-From on the obligatory methods we implement the rest of the functions in
+Using the obligatory methods we implement the rest of the functions in
-GroupsCore.
+`GroupsCore`.
 For starters, the first of these are:
 ```julia
 :(^)(::GroupElement, ::Integer)
 :(/)(::GEl, ::GEl) where {GEl <: GroupElement}